albertdiones/coding_10min_a_day/README.md

 363. new: Create a distributed autonomous organization framework
 364. new: Implement a prediction market system
 365. new: Build your own programming language

+21. Ask for 2 number inputs, output their sum (already oneday 25)
+23. for loop: count up to ten in words, using associative array or hashmap (day 23)